Snowflake-Labs/sfquickstarts/site/sfguides/src/getting_started_with_snowflake_and_aws_kdf/getting_started_with__snowflake_and_aws_kdf.md

 - Ingestion into ML feature stores

-In our demo, we will use real-time commercial flight data over the San Francisco Bay Area from the [Opensky Network](https://opensky-network.org) to illustrate the solution leveraging the native integration between Snowflake and [KDF (Amazon Kinesis Data Firehose)](https://aws.amazon.com/about-aws/whats-new/2024/01/stream-data-snowflake-kinesis-data-firehose-snowpipe-streaming-preview/).
+In our demo, we will use real-time commercial flight data over the San Francisco Bay Area from the [Opensky Network](https://opensky-network.org) to illustrate the solution leveraging the [native integration](https://aws.amazon.com/about-aws/whats-new/2024/01/stream-data-snowflake-kinesis-data-firehose-snowpipe-streaming-preview/) between Snowflake and [KDF (Amazon Kinesis Data Firehose)](https://aws.amazon.com/kinesis/data-firehose/).

 The architecture diagram below shows the deployment.
-An MSK cluster and a Linux EC2 instance (jumphost) will be provisioned in private subnets of an AWS VPC.
+A Linux EC2 instance (jumphost) will be provisioned in the subnet of an AWS VPC.
-The Linux jumphost will host the Kafka producer and Snowpipe streaming via [Kafka Connect](https://docs.snowflake.com/en/user-guide/kafka-connector-overview.html).
+The Linux jumphost will host the Kinesis producer that ingests real-time flight data into the Kinesis delivery stream.

-The Kafka producer calls the data sources' REST API and receives time-series data in JSON format.
-This data is then ingested into the Kafka cluster before being picked up by the Kafka connector and delivered to a Snowflake table.
+The Kinesis producer calls the data sources' REST API and receives time-series data in JSON format.
+This data is then ingested into the Kinesis delivery stream and delivered to a Snowflake table.
 The data in Snowflake table can be visualized in real-time with [AMG (Amazon Managed Grafana)](https://aws.amazon.com/grafana/) and [Streamlit](https://streamlit.io)
 The historical data can also be analyzed by BI tools like [Amazon Quicksight](https://aws.amazon.com/quicksight/?trk=56601b48-df3f-4cb4-9ef7-9f52efa1d0b8&sc_channel=ps&ef_id=Cj0KCQiA_bieBhDSARIsADU4zLebWWM6ZmxRODjR9Xlc7ztNm5JGwqEMSi0EjCLZ9CXYa1YvXL3LMYYaAnV_EALw_wcB:G:s&s_kwcid=AL!4422!3!629393324770!!!g!!).
 Please note that in the demo, we are not demonstrating the visualization aspect.
 We will have a future Quickstart demo that focuses on visualization.